PeppeL-G/bagawork/docs/src/routes/(other)/tutorials/programming/04-app-variables-and-methods/+page.md

 :::

-As you can see in the example above, we can use the special `a` variable in your `Page` classes Bagawork to access your app variables.
+As you can see in the example above, we can use the special `a` variable in your `Page` classes BagaWork to access your app variables.

 ::: tip Example